vanillarapist/vanillarapist/README.md

-- i also write text with a quirk n always ignore the first letter in caps lock without commas n if it make u feel uncomfortable just endure lol
+- i write text with a quirk n always ignore the first letter in caps lock n write without commas. if it make u feel uncomfortable just endure lol

 - i have (hyper?)fixation on kaito momota saimota and drv3 generally!!!!!!!